enzojob/eiffel-snake/README.md

 | 13 | Prevent forbidden movements | 8 | 2 Stunden |

 ### Important code snippets
-In this section we want to discuss in depth the code that permits to create an apple at a random location in the field.
+In this section we want to deeper discuss the code that permits to create an apple at a random location in the field.
 To do this we will first look into the Constructor "Food" and explain how it works.
-The constructor is then called with addFood() each time we need to place another Apple.
+The constructor is later called with addFood() each time we need to place another Apple.
 #### Food() in Food.java
 The constructor takes the x and y values and mutiplies them by the BlockSize to calculate the position of the object Food.
 In same time it changes the color of the Apple randomly every time the constructor is called and the border is set to black.